nicolasb183/electricity_pillory/README.md

 - Probably better error handling would be nice - the pillory chrashes, when something goes wrong
 - A better user interface to the database would be useful.
 Currently you have to edit the database directly from within the container
 ## Disclaimer
 I'm either a python prgrammer or a grafana specialist.
-I built this dashboard for my pricate use and offer it to other without any warranty or support.
+I built this dashboard for my private use and offer it to others without any warranty or support.
 Feel free to use it if you like.
 I would be happy for any contributions to the project.